LeastAuthority/magic-crystal/protocol.md

     - each has a 1-byte ID
     - each contains the symmetric-encrypted Application Data
     - each contains a Shamir Secret Sharing portion of the key for the above
-    - if less than 255 Custodians are seleced, we select a random number of these Shards
+    - if less than 256 Custodians are seleced, we select a random number of these Shards
 - each Shard is stored in a file, named like: `.../<purpose>/<petname>.shard`
 - the "petname" is the user-supplied local-only nickname for the intended Custodian
 - the "purpose" is an application-specific string (e.g. "secure-scuttlebutt")
 - for each Custodian who has not yet received their Shard:
     - create a magic-wormhole with them
-        - out-of-band user authentication (e.g. phone-call, Signal thread, ...)
+        - means communicating a short, one-time code to them using an out-of-band (ideally secure) channel
+        - this channel might be a phone-call, in-person meeting, Signal message, etc
+        - for the purposes of the backup protocol, this also serves as out-of-band user authentication: the user should be sure they've communicated the wormhole code to the right human.
     - send the Shard file data, named like `<purpose>.shard`
     - the Custodian saves the file as `.../<petname>/<purpose>.shard` where `<petname>` is their local-only nickname for the sender of the Shard
-    - once the recipient acknowledges receipt -- which they should only do one the file is written -- the sender deletes their corresponding Shard file
+    - once the recipient acknowledges receipt -- which they should only do once the file is written -- the sender deletes their corresponding Shard file
+    - once the Shard file is deleted, the magic-wormhole connection is completed

 This protocol is repeated for each recipient.
 Note that the sender has confirmation that the Shard is written to the recipients disk _before_ they delete the outbox copy.
-Simiarly, the recipient receives confirmation that the sender has deleted their copy (by waiting for the wormhole to close).

-XXX meejah: didn't include identity or challenge/response above ...
-I _think_ that means we can just use normal file-transfer ... or we could put challenge/response in (but optional?) ...
-I like the idea of identity-less though

 #### Recovering Using Existing Backup